 How to connect Mac to Ethernet?

-- Plug the cable into a Internet at one end (this could be in a wall or a floor-mounted connection)
+- Plug the cable into an internet port at one end (this could be in a wall or a floor-mounted connection).

-- Now connect the wire into the Ethernet port in your Mac
+- Now, connect the wire to the Ethernet port in your Mac.

 What if I don’t have an Ethernet port?

 Firstly, check what ports your Mac does have.
-It should either have a USB port, or a Thunderbolt port, or both.
-Depending on what you have will determine when you need to buy.
+It should either have a USB port, a Thunderbolt port, or both.
+Depending on what you have will determine what you need to buy.

 Either purchase a:

 - Belkin USB-C to Gigabit Ethernet Adapter, or

 - An Apple Thunderbolt to Gigabit Ethernet Adapter